microsoft/graphitation/website/docs/learn-graphql/thinking-in-graphql.md

 It is very natural to initially view GraphQL from a "back-end" perspective, but this way of thinking will lead your schema design down the wrong path.
 Instead, you should view the schema as sitting in between your back-end and the front-end.
 Once you understand that this schema is _in service of_ the UI, it then logically follows that the schema exposes the domain data in ways that will very much resemble the way in which the data is presented in the UI.

-For instance, a conversation list UI might care about presenting a list of conversations the user is in, with their last messages, associated authors, their avatars, and so on and so forth.
+For instance, a conversation list UI might care about presenting a list of conversations the user is in, with their last messages, associated participants, their avatars, and so on and so forth.
 It does not care about:

-- the conversation metadata coming from a different back-end service than the author metadata
+- the conversation metadata coming from a different back-end service than the participant metadata
 - that in some cases the back-end might have denormalised [parts of] message metadata onto the conversation
 - that multiple back-end services might return different subsets for what is, semantically speaking, the same conversation object
 - or even the very act of fetching the data from the various back-end services